 Over the past 8 years, I’ve worked with organizations to implement BeyondTrust Endpoint Privilege Management (comprised of solutions for Windows, Mac, Unix, Linux, and more) so they don’t have to make those hard, and often, perilous, trade-offs between security and productivity.
 BeyondTrust’s solution is the most powerful, flexible technology for implementing the principle of least privilege (PoLP).
 This is the single biggest improvement to the end-user device security that you can make, validated again this year by findings and analysis in the 2020 Microsoft Vulnerability Report.
 Our Endpoint Privilege Management solution can deliver precisely the right access and only for that finite period of time privileges are needed.
 This aspect of ensuring ephemeral privileges/privileged access is today known as just-in-time privileged access management.

 You could stop at these powerful capabilities, and you would still be talking about an industry-leading endpoint PAM solution However, there is much more to BeyondTrust Privilege Management for Windows & Mac than privilege management alone.
-Since endpoint privilege management provides an engine to target many types of applications for elevation, it makes sense to use the same engine for process control – application whitelisting and blacklisting.
+Since endpoint privilege management provides an engine to target many types of applications for elevation, it makes sense to use the same engine for process control – application allow listing and block listing.

 Why Trusted Application Protection?

 Traditional application control remains a powerful capability and is an important part of BeyondTrust’s Endpoint Privilege Management solution.
-Whitelisting, blacklisting, and grey listing help ensure only legitimate approved applications are allowed, reducing the threat surface and enabling productivity.
+Allow listing, block listing, and grey listing help ensure only legitimate approved applications are allowed, reducing the threat surface and enabling productivity.

 To understand Trusted Application Protection, which builds on the foundation of Windows and Mac privilege management and application control, I believe it helps to show the history behind the feature.